aldraus/quilt-llava/README.md

 In case if you want to generate the instruction tuning data from scratch, please see quilt-instruct folder.

+See quilt-VQA folder for the prompt and helper code to generate the evaluation Quilt-VQA data.

 ### Training
 If you want to skip training and access to our checkpoint, etc.